 · Killing of large number of Jews by Germany during WW2 created sympathies for Jews in western world.
 These sympathies were used for creation of Israel in 1948 that started a long-lasting Arab-Israel conflict in the Middle East.

 · After Japanese surrender, USA took control of mainland Japan, several Japanese islands in Pacific and South Korea.
 Soviet Union took Sakhalin Island, Kuril Islands and North Korea.
-Chinese areas were given back to China.
+Japanese-controlled Chinese areas were returned to China.

 · The Civil War in China between Chinese nationalist regime and communists restarted after the end of WW2.
 World War 2 had weakened the nationalists a lot and provided good experience to the communists.
 In 1949, communists captured the mainland China that became People’s Republic of China.
 The nationalists took control over Taiwan (a small island south of mainland China).